If you received an email from ISS notifying you of a scholarship overaward, then please follow the directions on this page.

 All scholarship overaward recipients must download and complete the WH-1 form.
 DO NOT complete the bank transfer forms attached to the WH-1.
 Those are not needed and cannot be used by international students.

-See a sample WH-1 with helpful hints, or read the helpful hints below.
+See a WH-1 Sample, or read the helpful hints below.

 Section A. Personal Information

 - Country of Residence for Tax Purposes: The country you lived in immediately before entering the U.S.

 - Your U.S. residence is the address to which payments will be mailed, if applicable.

 - Current Visa Status > Date of US entry: the date on which you first entered in your current visa status, not the last entry date.